anj0la/penguin-2d/README.md

 ### Fonts (Experimental)
 #### Font Rendering:
 - Integrates the SDL_ttf library for basic text rendering.
-- Fonts can be rendered to the screen, through the use of the display_text function, handling resource management.
+- Fonts can be rendered to the screen, through the use of the display_text function to handle resource management.

 ### Error Handling
 #### Custom Exception Class: